zulip/zulip/help/setting-up-zulip-for-a-class.md

   (Recommended: Admins and moderators)
 - Set [who can edit the topic of any message](/help/restrict-moving-messages).
   (Recommended: Admins and moderators)
-- Set [who can move messages between streams][move-between-streams].
+- Set [who can move messages between channels][move-between-channels].
   (Recommended: Admins and moderators)
 - Set [who can create and manage user groups][user-group-permissions].
   (Recommended: Admins and moderators)